 District Judge Richard Anderson entered the judgment in Shawnee County District Court after Miller failed to respond to a lawsuit filed by the attorney general’s office in October.
 Schmidt has accused Miller of accepting payment from a Kansas consumer for a custom diamond ring but failing to deliver the product or a refund to the consumer when it was not delivered.

-A motion to rename Memorial Hall in Independence to Jim Halsey Hall will brought to the table during a special commission meeting on Wednesday morning.
+A motion to rename Memorial Hall Auditorium in Independence to Jim Halsey Auditorium will brought to the table during a special commission meeting on Wednesday morning.
 After much discussion about the name change, Commissioner Gary Hogsett made a motion for the name change.

 Jim Halsey is an Independence native who has helped guide the careers of the Oak Ridge Boys, Waylon Jennings, and Reba McIntyre.